-In 2016 both the recently retired Inspector, Technology Education from the Board of Studies, Teaching and Educational Standards (Peter Thompson) and the 2015, 2016 President of the Institute of Industrial Arts Technology Education (Australia’s largest technology and engineering educator association) (Ruth Thompson) retired to pursue new things and continue their career long support for colleague teachers.
+In 2016 both the Inspector, Technology Education from the Board of Studies, Teaching and Educational Standards (Peter Thompson) and the 2015, 2016 President of the Institute of Industrial Arts Technology Education (Australia’s largest technology and engineering educator association) (Ruth Thompson) retired to pursue new things and continue their career-long support for colleague teachers.

 They will be travelling the state supporting teachers from Pre School to year 12 with implementation strategies for technology and engineering curriculum, integrated STEM and embedded ICTs.
 Both are former head teachers in large NSW schools.